2025 Whisky Show – Compass Box

 We set it aside and moved on to the other whiskies of the evening….

-When we returned to it it, it was pure butterscotch, coconut on the aromas… however the palate and finish simply didn’t live up to the promise of the aromas.
+When we returned to it, there was strong butterscotch and coconut on the aromas… however, the palate and finish simply didn’t live up to the promise of the aromas.

-With the reveal our host admitted after so much effort to to track this down, have it shipped to the US then bring to India it was a bit of a disappointment.
-I’ll also admit to having mixed experience with Hedonism – certainly interesting but not also bang on the mark, for me at least.
+With the reveal, our host admitted that after so much effort to track this down, have it shipped to the US, then brought to India, the actual experience was a bit of a disappointment.
+I’ll also admit to having mixed reactions to Hedonism – certainly interesting but not always bang on the mark, for me at least.

 What do the folks at Compass Box have to say?